 This section will only cover eyebrow permanent make-up removal.
 No tests have been performed on permanent make-up elsewhere on the face.
-Therefore it is advisable to limit your permanent make up removal treatments to tattooed eyebrows.This type of treatment is generally carried out to correct previous work done by permanent make-up artists and this it an application frequently requested.
+Therefore it is advisable to limit your permanent make up removal treatments to tattooed eyebrows.This type of treatment is generally carried out to correct previous work done by permanent make-up artists.

 Permanent make-up removal is much easier than normal tattoo removal.
 Normally both the equipment and the pigmentation used for permanent make-up are of very high quality.
 Therefore the removal or permanent make-up is normally much easier than the removal of normal tattoos for a number of reasons:

-- high standards of the equipment and pigmentation used to make the permanent make up in the first place.
-The better the quality of the work already carried out the easier is to remove the permanent pigmentation.
+- high standards of the equipment and pigmentation used to apply the permanent make up in the first place.
+The better the quality of the work already carried out the easier it becomes to remove the permanent pigmentation.

 - the area covered by the permanent make-up is usually very small compared to most other types of tattoos, making permanent make-up removal even easier due to the very small area to treat.
 From experience, for example, permanent make-up on the eyebrows is removed within one to two sessions if using osmosis.

 - Use the spray operation to gently break down the tattoo pigments as shown in the video above.
 From time to time remove the carbon residues.
 Remember that this treatment has to be performed so that the ablation is only superficial.
 If you notice some bleeding this may be the sign that you have already ablated enough by going too deep into the dermis.
 Remember the ablation has to be very superficial.